 The coach will be awarded a provisional qualification on the BF Coaching Framework.
 The coach will need to under go a suitability assessment as soon as possible to confirm the agreed coaching level.

-If you require a DBS application form please send a stamped addressed envelop to British Fencing, 1 Baron's Gate, 33-35 Rothschild Road, London W4 5HT.
+If you require a DBS application form please send a stamped addressed envelope to British Fencing, 1 Baron's Gate, 33-35 Rothschild Road, London W4 5HT.

 If you are a coach based in: